 Parents may arrange an appointment to discuss their child's progress with the subject teacher or form tutor in the first instance; any concerns may be escalated or referred to the SENDCo, a member of the senior leadership team at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
 Please contact the school office who will arrange this appointment for you.
-The contact number is 01509 412385 education.

-How will parents be helped to support their child's learning? ☐ The subject teacher may suggest additional ways of supporting the child's learning at home. ☐ The school organizes opportunities to meet with parents throughout the year. □ Please look at the school website www.humphreyperkins.org.uk
+The contact number is 01509 412385 l The subject teacher may suggest additional ways of supporting the child's learning at home.
+The school organizes opportunities to meet with parents throughout the year.
+Please look at the school website www.humphreyperkins.org.uk education.